par7133/DropIn/README.md

 Hello and welcome to DropIn!

-DropIn is a light and simple software on premise to drag your stuff in the form of exerpt.
+DropIn is a light and simple software on premise to drag your stuff in the form of excerpt.

 DropIn is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.